sudheerj/javascript-interview-questions/README.md

 105. ### What is BOM

      The Browser Object Model (BOM) allows JavaScript to "talk to" the browser.
-It consists of the objects navigator, history, screen, location and document which are children of window.
+It consists of the objects navigator, history, screen, location and document which are children of the window.
 The Browser Object Model is not standardized and can change based on different browsers.

      ![Screenshot](images/bom.png)